NagiosEnterprises/ncpa/BUILDING.rst

   1. Download and install the OpenSSL package. (`see prerequisites <#prerequisites>`_)
   2. Be sure to make a not of the installation directory while installing.

-* Microsoft Visual C++ Compiler` Build Tools

-  1. Download and run the installer. (`prerequisites <#prerequisites>`_)
-  2. Follow the instructions outlined in the article in prerequisite section to ensure you install the proper version for your python version

-  The easiest way to do this would be to install Visual Studio Community 2022 and follow the instructions below (as of June 2023).
-    1. Install Microsoft Visual Studio 2022 (or later)
-    2. Select the *Python Development* workload and the optional *Python native development tools*
-    3. Select the *Universal Windows Development Tools* workload and the optional *Windows [your_windows_version] SDK*
-    4. Using your python installation: `"%pydir%" -m pip install --upgrade setuptools`
-    5. Install

 * NSIS